 GRINDROD LIMITED (GRINDROD)

-Grindrod has a December year-end, but its results for the 12 months to 30 June 2017 have been included in Remgro’s results for the year under review.
-The company’s contribution to Remgro’s headline earnings for the year under review amounted to a loss of R48 million (2016: loss of R45 million).
-This loss is mainly attributable to the results of the rail assembly business.
+Grindrod has a December year-end, however its results for the 12 months to 30 June 2018 have been included in Remgro’s results for the year under review.
+The company’s contribution to Remgro’s headline earnings for the year under review amounted to a loss of R46 million (2017: a loss of R48 million).

-Capital expenditure for the six months to 30 June 2017 amounted to R355 million, of which 81% was expansionary and the remainder for maintenance and replacement projects.
+Capital expenditure for the six months to 30 June 2018 amounted to R476 million, of which 71% was expansionary and the remainder for maintenance and replacement projects.

 COMMUNITY INVESTMENT VENTURES HOLDINGS PROPRIETARY Limited (CIV group)

-Remgro has an effective interest of 51.0% in the CIV group, which is active in the telecommunications and information technology sectors.
+Remgro has an effective interest of 51.0% in the CIV group, as at 30 June 2018, which is active in the telecommunications and information technology sectors.
 The key operating company of the group is DFA, which constructs and owns fibre-optic networks.

-The CIV group has a March year-end and therefore its results for the 12 months ended 31 March 2017 have been included in Remgro’s results for the year under review.
-The CIV group’s contribution to Remgro’s headline earnings for the year under review amounted to R110 million (2016: R64 million).
+The CIV group has a March year-end and therefore its results for the 12 months ended 31 March 2018 have been included in Remgro’s results for the year under review.
+The CIV group’s contribution to Remgro’s headline earnings for the year under review amounted to R48 million (2017: R110 million).

-DFA’s revenue for the financial year ended 31 March 2017 increased by 37% year on year to R1 630 million (2016: R1 188 million) mainly as a result of solid growth of 29% in annuity revenue.
-DFA’s EBITDA for the period under review increased by 24% to R1 071 million.
-The current book value of the fibre-optic network is in excess of R6.6 billion.
-DFA has thus far secured an annuity income in excess of R115 million per month, with the majority thereof being on long-term contracts with customers.
+DFA’s revenue for the financial year ended 31 March 2018 increased by 17.5% year on year to R1 916 million (2017: R1 630 million) mainly as a result of solid growth of 29% in annuity revenue.
+DFA’s EBITDA for the period under review increased by 11.0% to R1 189 million (2017: R1 071 million).
+The current book value of the fibre-optic network is in excess of R8 billion.
+DFA has thus far secured an annuity income in excess of R138 million per month (2017: R115 million), with the majority thereof being on long-term contracts with customers.
+The decreased contribution in headline earnings is mainly due to higher finance costs due to higher gearing.

 The DFA revenue model adapts to the customers’ needs, and DFA offers flexible payment profiles, with a mix of an upfront amount and a monthly annuity, or solely annuity based with multi-year contracts of mostly up to 15 years.
-The future value of the current annuity contracts is in excess of R11.5 billion.
+The future value of the current annuity contracts (including orders) is in excess of R12.5 billion.

 SEACOM capital Limited (SEACOM)

-SEACOM has a December year-end, but the results for the 12 months to 30 June 2017 have been included in Remgro’s results for the year under review.
-SEACOM’s contribution to Remgro’s headline earnings for the year under review amounted to a loss of R33 million (2016: R33 million).
-The loss is mainly due to costs associated with the repair of subsea cable faults, conservative provisioning for doubtful debts in specific regions, the introduction of a long-term management incentive scheme and higher financing costs associated with a term loan.
+SEACOM has a December year-end, but the results for the 12 months to 30 June 2018 have been included in Remgro’s results for the year under review.
+SEACOM’s contribution to Remgro’s headline earnings for the year under review amounted to R15 million (2017: R33 million loss).
+The improved profitability is due to growth in the enterprise market segment, once-off revenue on long-term contracts and the containment of operating and overhead costs.
+The company also generates strong cash flows.

 SEACOM maintains a proactive approach to ensuring profitability by expanding its network and products to meet market demand, and introducing a more diversified product range that allows it to capture increased market share by offering a better value proposition.